krlmlr/LoadMyData/website/mastering.markdown

 ![Autoloading](./mastering7.png)

 ##### Media Files: MP3's and PPM's
 Sometimes you want to work with more interesting sorts of data than a typical text file.
-ProjectTemplate now has basic support for loading media files into R. To load an MP3 audio file into an R object for analysis, simply place the `.mp3` file in the `data` directory.
-The `tuneR` package will be automatically loaded by ProjectTemplate and the MP3 file will be read into an R object in the global environment.
+LoadMyData now has basic support for loading media files into R. To load an MP3 audio file into an R object for analysis, simply place the `.mp3` file in the `data` directory.
+The `tuneR` package will be automatically loaded by LoadMyData and the MP3 file will be read into an R object in the global environment.
 Similarly, if you want to load a PPM image file, just place the `.ppm` file into the `data` directory.
-ProjectTemplate will then use the `pixmap` package to load the image file into an R object in the global environment.
+LoadMyData will then use the `pixmap` package to load the image file into an R object in the global environment.

 #### Unit Testing Your Project
-ProjectTemplate has been designed to make it easier to unit test the functions you've written for your analysis.
+LoadMyData has been designed to make it easier to unit test the functions you've written for your analysis.
 To get started, you can call `stub.tests()`, which will generate a file at `tests/autogenerated.R` filled with sample tests for every one of the functions you defined inside of the `lib` directory.
 You should edit these tests, as they are expected to fail by default.

 After editing your tests, you can call `test.project()` to run all of the unit tests in the `tests` directory.

 ![Unit Tests](./unit_tests.png)

 #### Logging Your Work
-If you want to log your work, ProjectTemplate will automatically load a [log4r](https://github.com/johnmyleswhite/log4r) logger object into the `logger` variable that will write to a plain text stored at the `logs/project.log`.
+If you want to log your work, LoadMyData will automatically load a [log4r](https://github.com/johnmyleswhite/log4r) logger object into the `logger` variable that will write to a plain text stored at the `logs/project.log`.
 To use this logger, you only need to change the configuration file to specify:

         logging: on